SakethSaiNigam/MastersProjects/README.md

 ## 📌 Notes

-- All projects were completed as part of academic coursework or thesis work.
+- All projects were completed as part of academic coursework.
 - Files were added recently for portfolio purposes.
 - Feel free to explore or reach out for collaboration or discussion.